- Full Itinerary

 Arrival and Departure Airport: Philip S.W.
 Goldson International Airport (BZE) in Belize City

-Arrival Details: Plan to arrive November 8, no later than 2:00 PM
+Arrival Details: Please plan flights to arrive November 6, 2024 no later than 2:00 PM.

 Browse below for trip reports and species lists from past versions of this and other tours from this destination.